ovh/docs/pages/account/api/account/guide.en-gb.md

 > @api {POST} /me/subAccount/{id}/createConsumerKey
 >

-The ConsumerKey allow you to call the OVH API with the identiy of the sub-account.
+The ConsumerKey allows you to call the OVHcloud API with the identiy of the sub-account.

 #### Create a user for this sub-account

-With the ConsumerKey previously created.
+With the previously created ConsumerKey.

 > [!api]
 >
 > @api {POST} /me/identity/user
 >

-* email : add a email address for this user
+* email : add an email address for this user
-* login : put a string relevant for you
+* login : enter a relevant string for this user
-* password : Must be follow rules from [zxcvbn: Low-Budget Password Strength Estimation](https://github.com/dropbox/zxcvbn){.external} and be validated on [Pwned Passwords](https://haveibeenpwned.com/Passwords){.external} .
+* password : it must meet the requirements of [zxcvbn: Low-Budget Password Strength Estimation](https://github.com/dropbox/zxcvbn){.external} and be valid by testing it on [Pwned Passwords](https://haveibeenpwned.com/Passwords){.external}.

 ## Go further